Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Introduction

 \section{Introduction}

-Scientific modeling has already had to confront an uncomfortable fact: some of its most accurate modern predictors are mechanistically opaque.
-Across scientific domains, deep learning models are no longer viewed merely as flexible function approximators, but as increasingly useful complements to classical modeling pipelines.
-In weather forecasting, for example, recent learned systems have shown that data-driven models can rival, and in some cases surpass, long-standing forecasting workflows on prominent benchmarks (Fig.~\ref{fig:intro_overview}a) \cite{NguyenClimaX23}.
-What this shift has not yet resolved is how such models should be trusted when uncertainty matters.
-If scientific practice is willing to accept partially opaque routes to accurate prediction, then uncertainty quantification must confront that same reality rather than evade it.
-The challenge is not simply to attach uncertainty to deep models, but to develop forms of uncertainty that remain useful under the very conditions that make these models successful: heterogeneous data, noisy and misspecified settings, and internal computations whose strength is real even when their mechanics are not fully transparent.
+As deep learning enters scientific modeling, the field has had to confront an uncomfortable fact: some of its most accurate modern predictors are mechanistically opaque.
+Across scientific domains, these models are no longer viewed merely as flexible function approximators, but increasingly as useful complements to classical modeling pipelines.
+In weather forecasting, for example, learned systems now rival, and in some cases surpass, long-standing forecasting workflows on prominent benchmarks (Figure~\ref{fig:teaser}a) \cite{NguyenClimaX23}.
+What remains unresolved is whether such models can be trusted when uncertainty matters.
+Scientific predictors often operate under heterogeneous data, noisy supervision, misspecification, and distribution shift; in these regimes, a point forecast is insufficient without calibrated uncertainty to support decisions.